scenarioo/scenarioo/docs/setup/README.md

 # How To Setup & Use Scenarioo in Your Project

+## Quickstart with Scenarioo-JS

+If you are looking for the quickest possible start into Scenarioo, have a look at the [Quickstart with Scenarioo-JS](Quickstart-JS.md).

 ## Setup of the Scenarioo Viewer Web Application

 How to setup the Viewer Web Application for browsing your generated user scenario documentations ...